jtackaberry/reaticulate/reabank.md

   will be the same as the source channel where the articulation was triggered.
 * `arg1` and `arg2` depend on the type
 * `%filter_program` if defined will only emit the output event if the specified program number `filter_program` is currently active on the same channel in another group.
-This allows other the state of other groups to modify the output events emitted by the articulation.
-For example, you might have an articlation group that specifies normal attack vs hard attack with different programs.
+This allows the state of other groups to modify the output events emitted by the articulation.
+For example, you might have an articulation group that specifies normal attack vs hard attack with different programs.
 A single sustain articulation could then emit different keyswitches depending on whether the normal or hard attack is selected in the group.